KDT2006/mygit/README.md

 # Add a file or a directory (recursively)
 echo "Hello mygit" > hello.txt
 ./mygit add hello.txt

-# Write the current index to a tree object
-./mygit write-tree

 # Commit the tree
 ./mygit commit "Initial commit"